MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgChatMessage.md

   - `[UserScopeTeamsAppInstallationId <String>]`: key: id of userScopeTeamsAppInstallation
   - `[WorkforceIntegrationId <String>]`: key: id of workforceIntegration

 MENTIONS <IMicrosoftGraphChatMessageMention[]>: List of entities mentioned in the chat message.
-Currently supports user, bot, team, channel.
+Supported entities are: user, bot, team, and channel.
   - `[Id <Int32?>]`: Index of an entity being mentioned in the specified chatMessage.
 Matches the {index} value in the corresponding <at id='{index}'> tag in the message body.
   - `[MentionText <String>]`: String used to represent the mention.
 For example, a user's display name, a team name.
   - `[Mentioned <IMicrosoftGraphChatMessageMentionedIdentitySet>]`: chatMessageMentionedIdentitySet